shenwei356/kmcp/docs/usage.md

 Flags:
       --by-seq                    ► Compute k-mers (sketches) for each sequence, instead of the whole file.
       --circular                  ► Input sequences are circular.
+Note that it only applies to genomes with a single chromosome.
   -c, --compress                  ► Output gzipped .unik files, it's slower and can save little space.
   -r, --file-regexp string        ► Regular expression for matching sequence files in -I/--in-dir,
                                   case ignored. (default "\\.(f[aq](st[aq])?|fna)(.gz)?$")